The genealogy of branching Brownian motion with absorption: Convergence to the CSBP

-Let $C_0([0, \infty))$ be the set of continuous functions $f: [0, \infty) \rightarrow \R$ that vanish at infinity, endowed with the sup norm so that for $f \in C_0([0, \infty))$, we have For $f \in C_0([0, \infty))$ and $x \in [0, \infty)$, let $T_tf(x) = E[f(Z(t))|Z(0) = x]$.
-It is well-known (see, for example, \cite{cablam}) that $(T_t, t \geq 0)$ is a Feller semigroup.
+For $f \in C_0([0, \infty))$ and $x \in[0, \infty)$, let $T_tf(x) = E[f(Z(t))|Z(0) = x]$.
+It is well-known (see, e.g.,~\cite{cablam}) that $(T_t, t \geq0)$ is a Feller semigroup.
 The following result describes the associated infinitesimal generator.
 This result is essentially well-known.
-The form of the generator appeared in \cite{silv}, and later in \cite{dk99} where a particle representation of continuous-state branching processes was constructed.
-The fact that the set ${\cal E}$ defined below is a core for the generator was established for closely related families of processes in \cite{li06, ma09}.
+The form of the generator appeared in~\cite{silv}, and later in~\cite{dk99} where a particle representation of continuous-state branching processes was constructed.
+The fact that the set ${\cal E}$ defined below is a core for the generator was established for closely related families of processes in~\cite{li06,ma09}.
 However, we give a short proof of the result below for completeness.

-\begin{Prop} Let $A$ be the infinitesimal generator for $(Z(t), t \geq 0)$.
+\begin{Prop} Let $A$ be the infinitesimal generator for $(Z(t), t \geq0)$.
 Let ${\cal E} \subset C_0([0, \infty))$ be the set of functions of the form

-where $a_1, \dots, a_m \in \R$ and $\lambda_1, \dots, \lambda_m > 0$.
-Then ${\cal E}$ is a core for $A$, and for $f \in {\cal E}$,
+where $a_1,\ldots, a_m \in\R$ and $\lambda_1,\ldots, \lambda_m > 0$.
+Then ${\cal E}$ is a core for $A$, and for $f \in{\cal E}$,

 \end{Prop}